csgenetics/csgenetics_scrnaseq/README.md

 See the [Config profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) section of the Netflow documentation for further details.

-There are four standard profiles available for the CS Genetics scRNA-Seq pipeline:
+There are five standard profiles available for the CS Genetics scRNA-Seq pipeline:

 - `test`
   - A profile with a complete configuration for automated testing.